-Pursuant to the United Kingdom Modern Slavery Act 2015, Part 6, Section 54 and Australia Modern Slavery Act 2018 (Cth), Nielsen Holdings plc and other relevant group companies (Nielsen) have taken steps during the financial year to identify any sources of potential risk of slavery and human trafficking in our supply chain and other parts of our business.
+Pursuant to the United Kingdom Modern Slavery Act 2015, Part 6, Section 54 and Australian Modern Slavery Act 2018, Nielsen has continued to take steps during the financial year to identify any sources of potential risk of slavery and human trafficking in our supply chain and other parts of our business.
 Nielsen aligns itself with the recommendations set forth in recognized external standards, including the UN Guiding Principles on Business and Human Rights, built on the UN Universal Declaration of Human Rights; the International Labor Organization (ILO) Conventions; European Convention on Human Rights; and the human rights-related recommendations set forth in the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.
 Nielsen's alignment with these principles covers human rights risks related to-but not limited to-the following areas: discrimination, harassment, retaliation, excessive or forced labor, child labor, appropriate compensation and minimum living wages aligned with ILO conventions, safe working conditions, and slavery and human trafficking.
 We demonstrate our commitment to human rights and the fair treatment of workers with policies and practices that prohibit human rights abuses in our organization and our supply chain, particularly with regard to involuntary labor, human trafficking or unacceptable work conditions, including but not limited to, conditions relating to pay, hours and environment.
 This commitment is further outlined in our Nielsen Supplier Code of Conduct and Nielsen's Global Commitment to Human Rights.

 Nielsen leaders are responsible for ensuring our practices demonstrate a commitment to human rights.
-Functional responsibility for managing, monitoring and tracking potential human rights impacts and risks of our business and operations is managed across a variety of functions, including: Procurement, Operations, Corporate Audit, Human Resources, Legal & Corporate Affairs, Marketing & Communications, Finance, Corporate Citizenship and Diversity, Equity & Inclusion.
-Each functional group contributes its unique competencies to ensure that relevant human rights risks are addressed or incorporated into existing policies or practices if and as needed.
+Functional responsibility for managing, monitoring and tracking potential human rights impacts and risks of our business and operations is managed across a variety of functions, including: Procurement, Operations, Corporate Audit, Human Resources, Legal & Business Affairs, Marketing & Communications, Finance, Corporate Citizenship and Diversity, Equity & Inclusion.
+Each functional group contributes its unique competencies to ensure that relevant human rights risks are addressed or incorporated into existing policies or practices as needed.

-One such functional group with responsibility in this area is our Integrity Leader program, which is governed by Compliance & Integrity within Legal & Corporate Affairs.
-Among other functions, Integrity Leaders are available to all employees to confidentially report any misconduct or concerns related to any aspect of the company, including any issue that may be related to human rights.
-In the normal course of their work, Integrity Leaders may use information relevant to human rights-related issues to drive awareness throughout the organization and to mitigate risk in this area.
-Claims of unfair treatment/mistreatment are investigated in partnership with Employee Relations.
+One such functional group with responsibility in this area is our Integrity Leader program, which is governed by Compliance & Integrity within Legal & Business Affairs.
+Integrity Leaders, Employee Relations and Human Resource People Business Partners (hereafter People team) are available to all employees to confidentially report any misconduct or concerns related to any aspect of the company, including any issue that may be related to human rights.
+In the normal course of their work, Compliance & Integrity, the People team, and the Integrity Leaders will use information relevant to human rights-related issues to drive awareness throughout the organization and to mitigate risk in this area.
+Integrity Leaders serve as "diplomats" of integrity to our employees, answering questions about doing the right thing, and spreading the word about how to raise concerns when something doesn't seem right.
+These teams follow a standard procedure to investigate any concern in order to ensure consistent outcomes and support organizational justice.

-Our Global Security team is committed to ensuring the safety and security of our people in our offices, in the field, or working remotely across more than 55 countries in which we operated in 2021.
+Our Security team is committed to ensuring the safety and security of our people in our offices, in the field, or working remotely across more than 55 countries in which we operated in 2022.
 Our approach is aligned with the Voluntary Principles for Security and Human Rights, including the use of risk assessments that incorporate a local or regional understanding of potential human rights-related risks alongside any relevant prevention or mitigation actions.
-The Global Security team liaises with private and public sector entities as well as with external stakeholder groups to obtain actionable insights about new and evolving political, economic and health risks.
+The Security team liaises with private and public sector entities as well as with external stakeholder groups to obtain actionable insights about new and evolving political, economic and health risks.
+This information is then used to frame our decisions on appropriate mitigation strategies to the new and evolving political, economic and health risks.